msracver/Deformable-ConvNets/README.md

 	./data/VOCdevkit/VOC2012/
 	```

-2. Please download ImageNet pretrained ResNet-v1-101 model manually from [OneDrive](https://1drv.ms/u/s!Am-5JzdW2XHzhqMEtxf1Ciym8uZ8sg), and put it under `./model`.
+2. Please download ImageNet-pretrained ResNet-v1-101 model manually from [OneDrive](https://1drv.ms/u/s!Am-5JzdW2XHzhqMEtxf1Ciym8uZ8sg), and put it under folder `./model`.
 Make sure it looks like this:
 	```
 	./model/pretrained_model/resnet_v1_101-0000.params
 	```

 ## Usage

-1. We kept all of our experiments settings in a yaml file (#GPUs, dataset, etc.), you can find it in `./experiments/rfcn/cfgs`, you can check it by yourself.
+1. All of our experiments settings (#GPUs, dataset, etc.) are kept in yaml files under folder `./experiments/rfcn/cfgs`.
-2. We have provided 4 cfgs (and would provide more), R-FCN for COCO/VOC and Deformable R-FCN for COCO/VOC.
+2. Four config files have been provided so far, namely, R-FCN for COCO/VOC and Deformable R-FCN for COCO/VOC, respectively.
 We use 8 and 4 GPUs to train models on COCO and on VOC, respectively.
-You can modify the GPU number in config files.
+You can modify the GPU numbers in the config files.
 3. To perform experiments, run the py scripts with the corresponding config file as input.
 As an example, to train and test deformable convnets on COCO with ResNet-v1-101, use the following command
     ```
     python experiments\rfcn\rfcn_end2end_train_test.py --cfg experiments\rfcn\cfgs\resnet_v1_101_coco_trainval_rfcn_dcn_end2end_ohem.yaml
     ```
     A cache folder would be created automatically to save the model and the log under `output/rfcn_dcn_coco/`
-4. Please find more details in config files and our code.
+4. Please find more details in config files and in our code.

 ## Misc.

-We suggest you use a MXNet w/o CuDNN build
+MXNet build without CuDNN is recommended.

-We have tested our code on:
+Code has been tested under:

 - Ubuntu 14.04 with a Maxwell Titan X GPU and Intel Xeon CPU E5-2620 v2 @ 2.10GHz
 - Windows Server 2012 R2 with 8 K40 GPUs and Intel Xeon CPU E5-2650 v2 @ 2.60Ghz